Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 Next, we turn to the saddle points of the path integral with the vertex operator inserted.
 Recall the saddle point equations \eqref{eq:geom_eom}

 With a light insertion, such that the delta function is not present, or a heavy insertion located at the origin, $z_0 = 0$, we may write an ansatz

 where $0 \leq \rho \leq \gamma$, $\theta \sim \theta + 2\pi (1+k)$, $k > -1$, and $L > 0$ is a length scale.
 Here, the origin $z = 0$ corresponds to $\rho = 0$; we elaborate on the precise relation between $\rho$, $\theta$ and $z$ in \eqref{eq:rho_theta_tilde}--\eqref{eq:varphi_saddle} below.
 As we will see below, $k$, which controls the conical singularity at $\rho = 0$, is determined solely by $a$, the label of the inserted operator $V_a = e^{2a\varphi}$.
 Without loss of generality, we may take $\eta \in \{0, \pm 1\}$ by simultaneously rescaling $\rho$, $L$ and $\gamma$.
-We will return to the case of a heavy insertion away from the origin in §\ref{sec:conf}.
+We will not consider the flat disk, $\eta = 0$, further and will return to the case of a heavy insertion away from the origin in §\ref{sec:conf}.
 Note that there is a unique real semiclassical geometry with these boundary conditions, in contrast to what happens with positive curvature and fixed boundary length.
 This does not imply that there is a unique saddle point for the Liouville field.
 We elaborate on this point in §\ref{sec:conf}.

 The above geometry is a constant curvature disk of finite size, with $\eta$ determining the sign of the curvature.
 The parameters $L$ and $\gamma$ fix the curvature scale and how big a portion of the sphere or hyperbolic plane the disk covers.
 For positive curvature, $\gamma$ may take any real positive value, whereas it is bounded by $0 < \gamma < 1$ for negative curvature.
-When the curvature is positive, $\gamma < 1$ and $\gamma > 1$ correspond to `small' and `large' spherical caps relative to the hemisphere ($\gamma = 1$), respectively.
+When the curvature is positive, $\gamma < 1$ and $\gamma > 1$ correspond to \enquote{small} and \enquote{large} spherical caps relative to the hemisphere ($\gamma = 1$), respectively.
 The geometry has, evaluating $R_\ast$ away from the origin,

 Note that, with a positive cosmological constant, the curvature is positive in the timelike theory ($\eta = +1$) and negative in the spacelike theory ($\eta = -1$).
 The magnitude of $\Lambda$ fixes the curvature scale $L$.
 From the second equation above,